7 Reasons Why Small Weddings are Better

 Our Intimate Elopement Collection

-For Just $1495 USD, you can get married at one of the historic spot in the French Quarter like Exchange Alley.
+For Just $1595 USD (Sun - Thur), you can get married at one of the historic spot in the French Quarter like Exchange Alley.
 Whether it’s just the two of you or bring along up to 10 of your closest family and friends to celebrate the special day.
 Aside from the beautiful location this package includes the essential services that you will need to achieve a worry free wedding.

 You are free of the burden of looking for an officiant, you will receive specially prepared flowers and most of all a professional photographer to capture the most important moments of your big day with perfect detail.
 We will arrange all this for you HERE.